LimJY03/W3ArtificialIntelligence/Overview of AI.md

 For AI, Java is mostly used to create machine learning solutions, search algorithms, and neural networks.

+### **JavaScript**

+Most Artificial Intelligence applications uses R or Python.

+But these days, several JavaScript AI framework are emerging.

+JavaScript frameworks make it possible to execute AI tasks in the browser.

+> **WebGL API**
+>
+> WebGL is a JavaScript API for rendering 2D and 3D graphics in any browser.
+>
+> WebGL can run on both integrated and standalone graphic cards in any PC.
+>
+> WebGL brings 3D graphics to the web browser.
+Major browser vendors Apple (Safari), Google (Chrome), Microsoft (Edge), and Mozilla (Firefox) are members of the WebGL Working Group.
+>
+> WebGL 1.0 was released in March 2011.
+>
+> WebGL 2.0 was released in January 2017.

+> **NEURAL NETWORK WITH JS**
+>
+> Artificial Intelligence can be math-heavy.
+The nature of neural networks is highly technical, and the jargon that goes along with it tends to scare people away.
+>
+> This is where JavaScript can come to help.
+We need easy-to-understand software APIs to simplifying the process of creating and training neural networks.

 ### **SQL**

 SQL (Structured Query Language) is the most popular language for managing data.